 And if they have occupied the property for more than a year, the landlord must serve them a 60 days notice.

-Unlike some other notices, these notices don’t give the tenant an option to cure a violation prior to evicting.
+Unlike some other notices, eviction notices don’t give the tenant an option to cure a violation prior to evicting.
 Their only option is to leave.
 If the notice expires and the tenant hasn’t left, the landlord can move to court for further help with the eviction process.

 To evict a tenant for a lease violation, the landlord must provide the tenants 3 days to cure or 3 days’ to quit notice.
 The 3 days to cure applies to violations that are curable.
 Such as, failing to keep the rental unit sanitary, having unauthorized pets, or using the property for wrongful purposes.